Jason King (presenter)

-Both radio shows are co-hosted with Kelly Brook.

 Career

 Early radio career

-Jason King has formerly presented for Sunshine 855 in Ludlow, Galaxy 101 in Bristol and 96.9 Viking FM in Hull, where he met, and was first paired on-air with, Joel Ross.
+Jason King (Short King), has formerly presented for Sunshine 855 in Ludlow, Galaxy 101 in Bristol and 96.9 Viking FM in Hull, where he met, and was first paired on-air with, Joel Ross.

 JK and Joel

 King had become breakfast show host in 1998 after two years on the lunchtime slot, while also hosting a weekend dance music programme called "Club 969".
 After a year of presenting the breakfast slot alone, he was paired up with Ross (a long-time colleague and socialising partner).

 Initially, the arrangement was just for Ross to earn some overtime from his afternoon shift by reading JK's travel reports; but instantly it became clear that the pair had a natural broadcasting rapport as well as great ability to communicate with the audience, and so Ross was relieved of his afternoon duties and elevated to the role of breakfast co-host.
 Together, they won two Gold Sony Radio Academy Awards for 'Breakfast Show Of The Year' and a Silver for 'Entertainment Show'.

+In 2011, JK and Joel were guests on the CBBC show Hacker Time.

 This success led to the pair working together on many other projects in radio and television, until going their separate ways in 2013.

-Other Work
+Other work

 JK took part in the Channel 4 series "The Games" where he finished third.
 He recently appeared on "Celebrity Poker", but has since said that he "won't be appearing on any more reality shows as [he has] been on too many".
 For more information on his career visit the page dedicated to JK and Joel.